MickL/JS-Image-Resizer/README.md

 This script offers smooth resizing by using multiple down-scaling steps(depending on source- and target-dimensions) and sharpen after resizing.
 You can also convert (transparent) png or svg to jpg, or (transparent) svg to (transparent) png.

-Use this script e.g. if you want to resize images before upload or display a thumbnail.
+Use this script e.g. if you want to resize images before upload or to display a thumbnail.

 ImageResizer returns a File-object if [File API](http://caniuse.com/#feat=fileapi) is available.
 Otherwise it returns a Blob.
 If [Blob constructor](http://caniuse.com/#feat=fileapi) or [Canvas 2D drawing](http://caniuse.com/#feat=canvas) is not available, it just returns the original file.
 Therefore it should be usable in all browsers.
+You can use either to display the image on your page or upload it.

 ##Demo